 (Posts on The Ponds Farmhouse may contain affiliate links.
-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure details here.)

-Small Bedroom Storage Ideas
+Small Bedroom Storage Ideas and Renovation

 First, we replaced one of the windows with a smaller, more narrow version.
 We were able to use the original frame and cut it to fit the new size window.

-Then we removed the remaining window to add a 36 x 48 inch closet.
+Then, we removed the remaining window to add a 36 x 48-inch closet.
 Although this was a challenging project, we were fortunate to have cordless tools from Ryobi that made the job easier.

 Adding Space to a Small Bedroom Ideas

-In addition, to create more small bedroom storage ideas, we added these prefab storage units around the bed.
+In addition, to create more small bedroom storage ideas, we added prefab storage units around the bed.
 We have had the units for a few years.
 They were purchased at Lowe’s Home Improvement.

 Additional storage is provided by this large handcrafted armoire that almost reaches the ceiling.

-A full length mirror provides additional light and a spot for makeup or to check your clothing choice before heading to the beach.
+A full-length mirror provides additional light and a spot for makeup or to check your clothing choice before heading to the beach.